 This option divides one process into smaller steps, and it is easier to follow as it looks like you need to make less to achieve the result.

 You can also add social proof in the form of reviews from current subscribers or place several already subscribed users.
 Also, show what exact benefit the user gets from your content.
 Will there be exclusive content or some uncommon tips and tricks?

 Create a Two-Step Subscription Popup Example

-Create a powerful CTA — not just a regular Subscribe, but the one that states the discount percentage.
+Create a powerful CTA — not just a regular Subscribe, but one that states the discount percentage.
 For example, place “Yes, I want my 10% off”.
 And for the hostile button, place something like “No, I don’t want my 10% off”.
-People like discounts, and we doubt that someone can ditch such a generous present for a simple subscription.
+People like discounts, and we doubt someone can ditch such a generous present for a simple subscription.

 Offer a Discount For Subscription Popup Example